kifle23/expense-tracker/README.md

 ## 🔭Acknowledgments <a name="acknowledgements"></a>

+- The original design idea for this web page was created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 - I would like to thank [Microverse](https://www.microverse.org/) for giving me a wonderful opportunity to work on this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>